MushyCamel/devfolio/content/blog/04-Game-Jams/index.md

 ###Responsibilities

--Gameplay design for both characters including weapon design and balancing.
+- Gameplay design for both characters including weapon design and balancing.
--Designing the narrative behind gameplay
+- Designing the narrative behind gameplay
--Creating the base level and map balancing
+- Creating the base level and map balancing
--VFX creation and VFX programming eg. blood splatters and fire.
+- VFX creation and VFX programming eg. blood splatters and fire.
--Some basic level scripting for environmental elements such as doors, key codes and lighting.
+- Some basic level scripting for environmental elements such as doors, key codes and lighting.

  **[Download Game](https://hexterion.itch.io/the-thingy-)**

-Winner of Best Design Global Game Jam 2017 Glasgow Winner of the Community Choice Awards 2017 Glasgow
+- Winner of Best Design Global Game Jam 2017 Glasgow
+- Winner of the Community Choice Awards 2017 Glasgow

 ## ColourGravWave
 ![ColourGravWave](./ColourGravWave.png)